nmwsharp/geometry-central/docs/docs/surface/algorithms/direction_fields.md

 ## Citation

-These algorithms are described in [Globally Optimal Direction Fields](https://www.cs.cmu.edu/~kmcrane/Projects/GloballyOptimalDirectionFields/paper.pdf), the appropriate citation is:
+These algorithms are described in [Globally Optimal Direction Fields](https://www.cs.cmu.edu/~kmcrane/Projects/GloballyOptimalDirectionFields/paper.pdf), the appropriate citation is below.  **Note:** these implementations do not currently exactly match what is described in the paper; they use a simpler "energy" via the vertex connection Laplacian.

 ```bib
 @article{knoppel2013globally,